 - TransAsia Shipping (for Cebu only)

 Getting to Iloilo By Land: Iloilo can be reached by bus or van at Tagbak terminal in Jaro, Iloilo City from the other three provinces in Panay island, namely Antique, Aklan, and Capiz.

 TOP TOURIST SPOTS IN ILOILO

-The following top attractions in Iloilo is listed based on their distance from SM City Iloilo.
+The following top tourist spots in Iloilo are listed based on their distance from SM City Iloilo.

 JARO CHURCH & BELFRY